 There are only two hard rules when doing code review with your coworkers:

 Remember that you are talking about letters and symbols in files.
 Nothing more and nothing less.
-You are doing this to improve the results, the software.

 If you want to measure the complexity of your software, there is a lot of software, tools and software-as-a-service offerings available.
 These options can seem daunting and have a lot of onboarding time (the time it takes you to understand how to use them and get meaningful results).